rcrowther/django-img/README.md

 Two scenarios where you may want to do this,

 #### Associated data with images
 You may want to associate data with an image.
-Many people's first thought would be a title.
+Many people's first thought would be to add a title.
 That said, an image title is not often displayed, and/or a simple duplication of a filename, which should be avoided.
 Image does not provide titles by default.

 But other kinds of information can be attached such as captions, credits, dates, and/or data for semantic rendering.
 All of these can legitimately viewed as 'part of the image' or 'an aspect of the image'.

 #### Splitting needs
-Its fun to tweak with settings, but sometimes, maybe often, this is not the best approach.
+It's fun to tweak with settings, but sometimes, maybe often, this is not the best approach.

 Let's say you have a website which gathers photos that are joined to NewsArticle.
 Those photos are linked for sure to the Article, and can probably be created and deleted with the NewsArticle.
 But you may also have a need to upload images for the site in general.
 Perhaps for banner displays.
 This is an image pool.
 The deletion policy is different.
 There may be no need for credits.

 These are two seperate apps.
 Make two apps.
 Avoid complex configuration.

 ### Subclassing Image/Reform
+Here is a minimal subclass.
 In the models.py file in an app, do this,

     from image.models import AbstractImage, AbstractReform

     class NewsArticleImage(AbstractImage):
         reform_model = 'NewsArticleReform'
         upload_dir='news_originals'

-        #!
-Must be migrated
-        filepath_length=100

-        #! in subclasses, must be enabled with a post_save signal.
-        auto_delete_files=True

         # AbstractImage has a file and upload_date
         caption = models.CharField(_('Caption'),